Sveva Alviti

-Sveva Alviti (born July 14, 1984) is an Italian actress and former model who works in both Italian and French-language films.
+Sveva Alviti (born July 14, 1984) is an Italian actress and former model who works in Italian and French-language films.

 Early life and career

 Alviti was born July 14, 1984, in Rome, Italy and grew up there.
 Alviti participated in the 2001 Model Elite Look fashion contest in Italy, placing second.
 She then went to New York, where she studied acting while modelling, She lived there for seven years.
 As a model, she has appeared in many parades and ad campaigns.
 During her modeling career, she lived in Singapore, Argentina, Thailand, and Hong Kong.

 In an interview, Alviti stated that she "doesn't do modeling anymore", and that she is "just doing photo-shoots for film promotions.
 It is more celebrity shoots, before I was really modeling, now it is different."

 Acting

 In 2012, Alviti made her debut acting in the film AmeriQua in a minor role, In 2013, she was cast in the Italian-language films Niente può fermarci and Out of the Blue in minor roles, in 2014, she was cast in the film Cam Girl in the lead role.